Fiebre de juventud: Production

 It was filmed in June 1965 in Guayaquil.
 It was one of several Mexican film productions that were shot on Ecuador, alongside films such as Peligro, mujeres en acción, Cómo enfriar a mi marido, 24 horas de placer, and Caín, abel y el otro.

 Release

-It was released on the Variedades and Carrusel cinemas on 20 August 1966 as a preview, and on the Metropolitan cinema on 1 September 1966 as the normal release, for three weeks.
+The film had limited premieres in Mexico in the Variedades and Carrusel cinemas on 20 August 1966 before being shown at the Metropolitan cinema (Mexico City) from 1 September 1966, for three weeks.